elliemcavoy/zolsha-order-online/README.md

 <li>GitHub - Connected Github repository to Heroku to allow for deployment.</li>
 <li>Amazon Web Service - used to store static files & images.</li>
 <li>Gunicorn - Used to deploy the project from Gitpod to Heroku. </li>
+<li>Postgres Database - used to hold all models and database data for the deployed project.</li>
 </ul>

 </ul>